cjtessler/MATH3733-SP22/docs/Project-3/Part 3 Vigenère.md

 ## Specification

-Write a function `vigenere(message: str, key: str) ->` that encrypts a message using Vigenère's cipher.
+Write a function `vigenere(message: str, key: str) -> str` that encrypts a message using Vigenère's cipher.

 - The function should take two parameters, `message` and `key`.
 - The function should return the ciphertext.